TechSavantis/polisparalela/site/content/thinks/project-revisited-hailsham-town-council.md

  - web-design
 ---

-In June 2015, Tomango finished a project to design and develop the new [website for Hailsham Town Council](http://www.tomango.co.uk/created/hailsham-town-council/).
+In June 2015, Polis Paralela finished a project to design and develop the new [website for Hailsham Town Council](http://www.polisparalela.co.uk/created/hailsham-town-council/).

 Our brief was to design and develop a new website for the council to give residents easy access to council services and information about the town.